 During periods of high air pressure, the springs become weak and the water level will drop.
 But when the air pressure drops, and well before the storms roll in the springs erupt back into life and the levels of the ponds can raise several inches.
 Sometimes, the creek even starts to flow again.

-Summary – Parometric pressure is not a good guide to determine the feeding behavior of trout
+Summary – Barometric pressure is not a good guide for determining the feeding behavior of trout

 Now, Barometric pressure is a good indicator to use to predict weather changes, and maybe even insect activity.
-These changes do influence trout feeding behaviour.
+These changes do influence trout feeding behavior.

 Disagree with me? feel free to share your thoughts and prove me wrong in the comments below.